evacaribbean/Blog/README.md

 <br>

-At last, it’s time for apps! 🐬 🐋 🐠 🐳 This is a [NetBeans](https://netbeans.org) Platform Application.
+At last 🐬 🐋, it’s time 🐠 for apps! 🐳 This is a [NetBeans](https://netbeans.org) Platform Application.
 But as time goes by I also go through [IntelliJ](https://www.jetbrains.com) and [Eclipse](https://www.eclipse.org).
 It’s fun to administering and code in all of them, and great that the IDEs feel equal familiar and seamless to work in.
 So far I’ve found it to be a choice, only depending on purpose and taste.

 The small application’s single coding part here is the code that has to be added to the two event handlers, “upButton” and “lowButton”.